 On March 11, 2020, the World Health Organization declared that the outbreak of Covid-19 was a pandemic.
-Since that time, the Company has focused its efforts on safeguarding the health and well-being of its employees, consultants, and community members.
-The Company's employees have been working remotely and abiding by local and national guidance put in place, related to social distancing and restrictions on travel outside of the home.
-The Company has and will continue to abide by the protocols within Canada regarding the performance of work activities.
+Since that time, the Company has focused its efforts on safeguarding the health and well-being of its employees, consultants, customers, and community members.
+Most of the Company's employees have been working remotely and abiding by local and national guidance put in place, related to social distancing and restrictions on travel outside home.
+Since the inception of the pandemic, the Company has additionally been abiding by the protocols recommended by the health officials within Canada.
+As the pandemic progresses and the public gets vaccinated, the Company has begun to bring some employees back to the office in a hybrid model and continues to monitor and adhere to applicable guidance regarding the performance of activities within the workplace.

-The duration and the eventual impact of the Covid-19 pandemic remains unknown.
+With an everchanging pandemic landscape, the duration and the eventual impact of the Covid-19 pandemic remains unknown.
 In particular, it is not possible to reliably estimate the length and severity of these developments and therefore the impact on the financial results and condition of the Company is subject to considerable risk uncertainty.
-To date, a number of businesses have suspended or scaled back their operations and development as cases of Covid-19 have been confirmed, for precautionary purposes or as governments have declared a state of emergency or taken other actions.
+Over the course of the pandemic, a number of businesses have suspended or scaled back their operations multiple times, and as new variants of Covid-19 have been confirmed, for precautionary purposes, governments have declared a states of emergency or taken other actions.
 In the event that the operations or development of the Company are suspended or scaled back, or if the Company's customer's operations are disrupted, such events may have a material adverse effect on the Company.
 The Company may also experience delays in operation of its slower administrative processes and response times for claims caused by the Covid-19 pandemic and the related restrictions.
 The breadth of the impact of the Covid-19 pandemic on investors, businesses, the global economy and financial and commodity markets may also have a material adverse effect on the Company.